jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 Pre-process the data:

-* Convert the 'Ordening' column into a Pandas Timestamp Series, and assign the data to a new column named `timestamp`.
+* Convert the 'Ordening' column into a pandas Timestamp Series, and assign the data to a new column named `"timestamp"`.
 Make sure to read the data as `UTC`
-* Set the resulting `timestamp` column as the index of the `df` DataFrame.
+* Set the resulting `"timestamp"` column as the index of the `df` DataFrame.
-* Remove the original 'Datum', 'Uur5Minuten', 'Code' and 'Ordening' columns using the `drop` method, and call the new dataframe `df2022`.
+* Remove the original 'Datum', 'Uur5Minuten', 'Code' and 'Ordening' columns using the `drop()` method, and call the new dataframe `df2022`.
-* Rename the columns in the DataFrame 'Tegenrichting', 'Hoofdrichting' to resp. 'direction_centre', 'direction_mariakerke' using the `rename` method.
+* Rename the columns in the DataFrame 'Tegenrichting', 'Hoofdrichting' to resp. 'direction_centre', 'direction_mariakerke' using the `rename()` method.
 Translate the 'Locatie' columns to 'location' and the 'Totaal' column to 'total'.

-The `rename` and `drop` functions are introduced in [pandas_06_data_cleaning.ipynb](./pandas_06_data_cleaning.ipynb) together with other cleaning functions required during data preprocessing.
+The `rename()` and `drop()` functions are introduced in [pandas_06_data_cleaning.ipynb](./pandas_06_data_cleaning.ipynb) together with other cleaning functions required during data preprocessing.

 <details><summary>Hints</summary>

 - When converting strings to a `datetime` with `pd.to_datetime`, specifying the format will make the conversion a lot faster.
 See the format codes in the [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 - The `to_datetime` function has an option `utc=True` to convert all timestamps as UTC timestamp.
 Otherwise the conversion will fail.
-- `drop` can remove both rows and columns using the names of the index or column name.
+- `drop()` can remove both rows and columns using the names of the index or column name.
 Make sure to define `columns=` argument to remove columns.
-- `rename` can be used for both rows/columns.
-It needs a dictionary with the current names as keys and the new names as values.
+- `rename()` can be used for both row and column names.
+It needs a dictionary with the current names as keys and the new names as values, and pass this to the `columns=` keyword for renaming the column names.

 </details>